DX-Ball 2

-DX-Ball 2 is a 1998 Breakout clone game for Microsoft Windows, developed and published by Longbow Games.
+DX-Ball 2 is a 1998 Breakout clone action game (Note: Action elements in this game include rapid explosions, a wide variety of sound effects, and fast-paced gameplay on higher difficulty levels which requires reaction time.
+These are more prominent in the 20th anniversary remake) for Microsoft Windows, developed and published by Longbow Games.
 As a follow-up to the 1996 cult-classic DX-Ball by Michael P. Welch, the sequel introduced a number of improvements to the original game, including high-colour textured graphics, an original soundtrack by Eric "Sidewinder" Gieseke, multiple board-sets with distinct visual styles, and a hotseat multiplayer mode.
 On November 21, 2018, the game was re-released and remastered on Steam as DX-Ball 2: 20th Anniversary Edition, commemorating the game's 20th anniversary, while also ensuring compatibility with more recent versions of Windows.
 The anniversary edition introduced high-definition graphics, widescreen gameplay with a selection of new widescreen board-sets, additional power-ups, online leaderboards, and a board-set editor for creating custom board-sets.
 Following the release of the anniversary edition on Steam, distribution of the original demo version of DX-Ball 2 via the Longbow Games website was discontinued, alongside sales of the game's original board pack expansions.

 Gameplay

 Based on the concept of Atari's arcade installment Breakout, the gameplay of DX-Ball 2 follows the generic formula of the brick buster genre.
 Using the computer mouse, the player moves a paddle across the bottom of the screen, which is used to launch off a ball into a confined field of bricks, clearing the bricks as the ball bounces into them.
-Some bricks will take multiple hits before they clear, while other bricks will be invisible, combustible or unbreakable.
-As bricks disintegrate, they will sometimes eject a random power-up into the playing field, which the player then may choose to catch with the paddle, or avoid, depending on the specific power-up and its effect in the game.
+Some bricks will take multiple hits before they clear, while other bricks will be invisible, explosive or appear unbreakable.
+Certain bricks eject a random power-up into the playing field when hit, which the player then may choose to catch with the paddle, or avoid, depending on the specific power-up and its effect in the game.
 As the ball bounces back towards the bottom of the screen, the player must steer the paddle to bounce the ball back up again.
-If the player misses the ball and there are no additional balls in play, the paddle will immediately be terminated, penalising the player a spare paddle.
+If the player misses the ball and there are no additional balls in play, the paddle will explode, penalising the player a spare paddle.
 Clearing all bricks on the screen that can be cleared will allow the player to proceed to the next board in the board-set.
-The game will end either after all spare paddles have been lost, or after all the boards in the selected board-set have been completed.
+The game will end either after all paddles are lost, or after all the boards in the selected board-set have been completed.